 How to make an easy door decoration to surprise your mom with this Mother’s Day without fainting at the bill!

 Instead, a spring, or all season, wreath is the perfect craft to make for your mom on Mother’s Day.
-It’s customizable to her personal taste (in flowers or colors) and it’s something she probably won’t buy or make for herself.
+It’s customizable to her personal taste (in flowers or colors).
+What’s more, it’s something she probably won’t buy or make for herself.

 Step One: Shop Smart

-The first and most crucial step for your wallet is to buy your supplies and to be smart about how you do it.
+The first and most crucial step for your wallet is to buy your supplies.
+What’s more, you need to be smart about how you do it.

 The actual supplies are very simple.
 You’ll need a wreath base, a woven ‘wooden’ vine base so that you don’t have to cover all of it.
 This will run about $5 at a craft store; I shop specifically at Michael’s.